airtonjal/centrality-nubank/README.md

 where k is the length of the shortest path from the "fraudulent" customer to the customer in question.

+# Rules and assumptions

+- Edge weight == 1
+- edges.txt must be read and loaded when the application starts
+- REST server might receive new vertexes, not necessarily existed previously
+- The graph is not necessarily connected

 # Initial solution / brainstorm

 - Read input file, split by space, create graph structure